mezera/mrQ/README.md

   -  In the parallel computing (such as in mrQ_T1M0_LWFit.m), mrQ checks whether the Parallel Computing Toolbox is available.
 If so, it uses parfor-loops, as the "parfor" command is provided by this toolbox; if not, it uses for-loops.
 Though in these instances the Parallel Computing Toolbox is not required, it may be required at other junctions in the code.

 Further updates about MATLAB toolbox usage will be announced on the forum or in future releases of mrQ.

-### Forum ###
-We have created an [interactive forum](https://groups.google.com/forum/#!forum/mrq-forum) through google groups.
-We hope that mrQ users will find it an informative site to discuss, share and troubleshoot for all topics relating to the mrQ software package.